keajs/kea-docs/docs/introduction/what-is-kea.md

 * All related actions, reducers, selectors and listeners are grouped into a **logic** (*counterLogic*).
 * React Components **connect** to this logic and pull in all needed actions and values.

-Read the [installation instructions](/docs/introduction/installation) to add Kea to your app and check out the [quickstart](/docs/introduction/quickstart) to see some code.
+Read the [installation instructions](/docs/introduction/installation) to get started or check out the [quickstart](/docs/introduction/quickstart) to see some code.

 ## What is Kea good for?